Insights & Trends CX Contact Center

 Average resolution time measures the typical amount of time it takes to fully resolve a customer’s issue from the moment of initial contact.
 It’s measured by dividing the total resolution time for all tickets solved in a specific time frame by the total number of tickets solved in that same time frame.

-Total resolution time tracks the total time it takes to fully resolve a customer’s issue, from the initial contact to the final resolution.
-It’s different from the average resolution time in that it covers all touchpoints, including any follow-up calls, escalations, or additional actions required to close a customer query.
+Total resolution time is the time it takes to fully resolve a customer’s issue, from initial contact to final resolution.
+It differs from the average resolution time in that it covers all touchpoints, including follow-up calls, escalations, and any additional actions required to close a customer query.

 A low average resolution time suggests that your team is efficiently handling inquiries and providing customers with the answers they need quickly.
 On the other hand, a high average resolution time means calls are taking longer than they should or that customers aren’t walking away with the answers they need on first contact.